 The House of Hidden Things was in part a revival of the ‘cabinet of curiosities’, or wunderkammer; wide-ranging exhibits that emerged in the 16th Century.
 Heringor made particular reference to the Musaeum Tradescantianum, or ‘Ark’, which the John Tradescants had created in Vauxhall a century earlier.
-But, declared Heringor, whereas they had set out to display the wonders of the world, Heringor claimed he would show “the wonders of many”.
+And whereas they had set out to display the wonders of the world, Heringor claimed he would show “the wonders of many”.

-It was indeed hard to account for the collection’s range and astonishing strangeness.
+Indeed, audiences found it hard to account for the collection’s vast range and astonishing strangeness.
 Obscure carnivorous plants, the skeletons of bizarre sea-creatures, improbable devices of perpetual motion, and a gallery of ‘animated’ trompe l’oeil attracted a constant stream of visitors.

 But Heringor hadn’t given up on performance.
 It seems the House operated outside the City of London regulations of the time.
 Theatre, music and, above all, magic provided nights of revelry on a weekly basis.
 Other great magicians of the day courted Heringor, in the hope of performing at the House.
 But he was coldly dismissive of the likes of Philip Breslaw and Joseph Pinetti.
 They conjured tricks from a box, he would say, while he had the physics of an entire house under his control.

 The ‘physics’ of the House of Hidden Things were certainly noteworthy.
 Exhibits such as ‘The Returning Staircase’, ‘Eternity’s Corridor’ and ‘The Void’ were the talk of London.

 Debate continues among portologists as to the extent these exhibits were achieved through architectural tricks such as forced perspective.
 Many of Heringor’s performances employed obvious sleight-of-hand.
 He hired hidden helpers, built fake walls.
 Frustratingly few letters or journals remain, but what we do have are the records of Heringor’s accountant.
 Entries show the purchasing of chemicals, mirrors and other items typical to a conjurer.